 If you speak the other side’s insurance company, choose your words carefully.
 You do not want to accidentally admit to anything.
 In fact, you should consider talking to a personal injury attorney before speaking with another insurance company.

 If you choose to assert a personal injury claim for your injuries, then you may need to act quickly.
 Massachusetts has a three-year statute of limitations on personal injury claims.
 That means that you have three years from the date of the accident to file your lawsuit.
 Getting ready to file can take a significant amount of time, so contacting a lawyer soon after you are hurt in a car accident is a good idea.
-Jim Glaser can speak with you about your potential claim.
-Call 781-689-2277 to set up a free consultation.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.